-A slow cooker is countertop electrical appliance.
-It is a pot with a cover, designed to slowly cook the food put in it over a period of hours at a low temperature, in a moist environment.
+A slow cooker is countertop electrical appliance consisting of a covered pot heated by electric elements.
+It is designed to slowly cook the food put in it over a period of hours at a low temperature in a moist environment.

-Some people refer to them as "crock pots", but a Crock-Pot® is actually a brand of slow cooker made by Rival.
-West Bend calls their line of slow cookers a "Slo-Cooker®.
+There is a tendency to refer to them generically as “crock pots”, but a Crock-Pot® is actually a brand of slow cooker made by the Rival company.
+The West Bend company calls their line of slow cookers a “Slo-Cooker®.

 The crock rests inside a metal heating housing.
 The heating elements are generally at the bottom and / or part-way up the sides of the unit.
 Most have floral designs on the outside.